makinacorpus/flask-screamshot/README.md

 ## Deployment

-The Python WSGI HTTP Server for Unix is recommended
+Gunicorn, a Python WSGI HTTP Server for Unix is recommended

 ```
 >>> gunicorn src:app